 Founded in 2011, Border Crossing is a literary and arts journal published by the Lake Superior State University Creative Writing Program.

-Uniquely situated on the border of America and Canada, we're committed to publishing the best work submitted by emerging and established writers on both sides of the border, as well as supporting literacy and the literary arts in the sister cities of Sault Ste.
+Uniquely situated on the border of the United States and Canada, we're committed to publishing the best work submitted by emerging and established writers on both sides of the border and abroad, as well as supporting literacy and the literary arts in the sister cities of Sault Ste.
 Marie, Michigan and Ontario.

 vol. 3, 2013 Editors